phiyodr/lxmert/README.md

 Set parameters:

 ```
-N_GPUS=8 		# 8 GPUs for pre-training
+N_GPUS=8 	# 8 GPUs for pre-training (takes about 41 hours)
-GPU_NUMBER=0	# 1 GPU for fine-tuning
+GPU_NUMBER=0 	# 1 GPU for fine-tuning (takes about 11 hours)
-EXPERIMENT_NAME = myLxmerdt
+EXPERIMENT_NAME = mylxmert
 ```

 ### Pre-training

-Pre-training for plain and our version with different positional information input type.
+Pre-training for original and our version with different positional information input types.
 Models are stored in `snap/`.

 ```
 bash run/plxmert_pretrain.bash $N_GPUS $EXPERIMENT_NAME ARGS